Harrisson-/pumpkin/README.md

 ### pumpkin-summary

-summary component who generate a list of anchor based on data send or page rendering
+summary component who generate a summary based on data send or page rendering

 ### pumpkin-modal